acenet-arc/ACENET_Summer_School_GPGPU/_episodes/02-hello-world.md

 ~~~
 {: .source}

-The CUDA compiler can generate binary code that will run on CPUs as well as code that will run on GPUs.
-So, you can use it to compile this Hello World with the following command:
+The CUDA compiler is a C compiler that can generate binary code that will run on CPUs as well as code that will run on GPUs.
+The compiler is called `nvcc`.
+Use it to compile this Hello World with the following command:

 ~~~
 nvcc -o hello_world hello_world.c